PriyankaVerma98/Video-Processing-OpenCV-Python/README.md

 ****

 The project had been developed as a partial fulfillment of the *Practice School 1* course at BITS Pilani.
-The project has been developed under the guidance of [BISAG, Gandhinagar](https://bisag.gujarat.gov.in) and [GPRD](https://www.gprd.in)
+The project has been developed under the guidance of Senior Scientist at [BISAG, Gandhinagar](https://bisag.gujarat.gov.in).
+The software was accepted by [Gujarat Power R&D Department](https://www.gprd.in) for further development.
+I received the **Innovation Challenge Award** and cash prize by **Dept. of Science and Technology, Govt. of Gujarat** for high impact results.

 Reference [1] : Elrefaei, L. A., Bajaber, A., Natheir, S., AbuSanab, N., & Bazi, M. (2015, November).
 Automatic electricity meter reading based on image processing.
 In 2015 IEEE Jordan Conference on Applied Electrical Engineering and Computing Technologies (AEECT) (pp. 1-5).
 IEEE.
 [Link](https://github.com/PriyankaVerma98/Video-Processing-OpenCV-Python/blob/master/ResearchPaper.pdf)